-A journey is always an adventure, especially for children.
+Traveling With Kids is always journey and an adventure, especially for children.
 They look forward to discovering and learning about new things.
 If the journey to your holiday destination takes a little longer, children can become impatient travel companions.
 We have some tips for how the whole family can enjoy driving to the holiday – delicious provisions, funny games and a helpful checklist.

 Set off after a light meal